yochaigal/cairn/wip/2e/setting.md

 - Factions have **Agendas** (3-4 steps towards a clear goal) and the **Resources** to help achieve them.
 - A faction's **Resources** reflect its influence, resources, wealth, and special features.
 - Factions grow (or lose) their **Resources** by trying to complete their agenda.

+## Conclusion
+- Look back at the map, and consider how interactions between the factions might interact with the landscape, its features, and one another.
+-